gihanjayatilaka/finite-element-based-structural-analysis/README.md

 This work was done as a partial requirement for [CO328 Software Engineering](http://www.ce.pdn.ac.lk/undergraduate-courses/)) course. **This implementation consists of the linear elastic region analysis only.**

-This work will be continued by [Pubudu](https://github.com/pubuduudara).
-Please contact him for the latest version (which will be developed from scratch **without** using code from this repository).
+This work will be continued by at [https://github.com/pubuduudara/finite-element-based-structural-non-linear-analysis/](https://github.com/pubuduudara/finite-element-based-structural-non-linear-analysis/).
+Please contact [pubuduudara7@gmail.com](pubuduudara7@gmail.com) if the repository is private.
+Their work **might** have backward compatibility for input format but they will **not** be using the code from this project.